Paralegal Studies Graduate Certificate

 Online program only

-We periodically offer online and in-person information sessions about the Paralegal Studies Graduate Certificate.
+We periodically offer online and in-person information sessions about GW's Paralegal Studies programs.
 Contact the program representative to learn more about upcoming events.